AARyzhkov/SCALE-models/SFR/MET1000/full-core-EOEC/README.md

 * The symmetry was exploited (wedge)
 * The statistical parameters were changed

-The reference solution was obtained via CSAS6 with the ENDF/B-VII.1-based SCALE 6.2 library and the disabled probability tables, providing a smaller bias, due to the issue in the SCALE 6.2 libraries (should have been fixed in the SCALE 6.3 libraries).
+The reference solution was obtained via CSAS6 with the ENDF/B-VII.1-based SCALE 6.3 library.